rodydavis/rodydavis/posts/lit-draggable-dom.md

 - css
 - canvas
 - playground
-image: /img/css-canvas/canvas.png
+image: /img/draggable-dom/canvas.png
 ---

-In this article I will go over how to set up a [Lit](https://lit.dev) web component and use it to create a interactive canvas with CSS transforms and slots.
+In this article I will go over how to set up a [Lit](https://lit.dev) web component and use it to create a interactive dom with CSS transforms and slots.

-**TLDR** The final source [here](https://github.com/rodydavis/lit-css-canvas) and an online [demo](https://rodydavis.github.io/lit-css-canvas/).
+**TLDR** The final source [here](https://github.com/rodydavis/lit-draggable-dom) and an online [demo](https://rodydavis.github.io/lit-draggable-dom/).

 <div id="playground" hidden></div>
 <script>
-  addFiles('lit-css-canvas', 'css-canvas.ts')
+  addFiles('lit-draggable-dom', 'draggable-dom.ts')
 </script>

 ## Prerequisites